rizinorg/cutter/docs/source/building.rst

 * qt5-svg
 * pkgconf

-On some Linux distributions, all of those packages can be installed with this single command:
+On some Linux distributions, all of these packages can be installed with this single command:

 ::